ijardillier/netclient-elastic/Readme.md

 Following Xabaril NuGet package is used:

-- [AspNetCore.HealthChecks.UI.Client](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks#configuration): formats healthchecks endpoint response in a JSON representation.
+- [AspNetCore.HealthChecks.UI.Client](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks#configuration): formats health checks endpoint response in a JSON representation.

-There are a lot of NuGet packages provided by [Xabaril](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) which can help you to add healthchecks for your application dependencies: Azure services, databases, events bus, network, ...
+There are a lot of NuGet packages provided by [Xabaril](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) which can help you to add health checks for your application dependencies: Azure services, databases, events bus, network, ...

 ## Health checks implementation